distillpub/post--activation-atlas/README.md

 add 3d slides for intro

 ## Done

-first image of paths is still missing. activation atlas button gets cut off pre-render thumbnails
+move hovercard to root so can get around the css contain problem. first image of paths is still missing. activation atlas button gets cut off pre-render thumbnails